m-trigo/dtc/README.md

 ####Stamina

-Starts at 30 and depletes as actions are performed.
+Starts at 30 and depletes as Actions are performed.
 Replenishes back to maximum after each encounter.

 ####Injuries